SixBytesUnder/infoboard/README.md

 ## Features
 * Almost everything is configurable in `.env` file;
 * Show current time and date;
-* Calendar events read from an iCal format link,
+* Calendar events from an iCal format link,
 * Background images, changing every 60 seconds.
 Source of images can be:
   * a local folder,
   * view Exif information only for images from local folder,